 It is a given that these plans will not please everyone and a recent informal poll of a teachers’ group I lead indicated that 80% of teachers were suffering “a considerable amount of anxiety” over the prospects of returning for face to face classes.

-I did not attempt to break the respondents down into demographic groups, but I do know many of my fellow Christian teachers told me they were struggling with anxiety.
+I did not attempt to break the respondents down into demographic groups, but I know many of my fellow Christian teachers told me they were struggling with anxiety.
 Moreover, I have been battling anxiety personally, as I am in a high-risk group.

-I have heard some Christian teachers express the view that they were not anxious about the prospects of catching the coronavirus.
+Some Christian teachers express the view that they were not anxious about the prospects of catching the coronavirus.
 Some take it farther and convey the idea that no believer should fear to work in a potentially virus-rich environment.
 It seems like a spiritually perceptive statement, but is it?

 Honoring God in Faith

 We could look at any choice and say that we can trust God to protect us no matter what.
 For example, suppose I decide to walk across a busy 5-lane interstate highway just after sundown.
 Would that be a smart, God-honoring choice?